Stephen Koch - Reliance Steel Senior Vice President - Operations

 Reliance Steel Management Efficiency

 The company has Return on Asset (ROA) of 0.1045 % which means that for every $100 of assets, it generated a profit of $0.1045.
 This is way below average.
 Likewise, it shows a return on total equity (ROE) of 0.1807 %, which means that it produced $0.1807 on every 100 dollars invested by current stockholders.
 Reliance Steel's management efficiency ratios could be used to measure how well Reliance Steel manages its routine affairs as well as how well it operates its assets and liabilities.
+At this time, Reliance Steel's Return On Tangible Assets are comparatively stable compared to the past year.
+Return On Assets is likely to gain to 0.13 in 2024, whereas Return On Capital Employed is likely to drop 0.11 in 2024.
+At this time, Reliance Steel's Return On Assets are comparatively stable compared to the past year.
+Asset Turnover is likely to gain to 1.73 in 2024, whereas Other Assets are likely to drop 0.95 in 2024.

-The company reports 300 K of total liabilities with total debt to equity ratio (D/E) of 0.27, which may suggest the company is not taking enough advantage from financial leverage.
+The company reports 1.38 B of total liabilities with total debt to equity ratio (D/E) of 0.27, which may suggest the company is not taking enough advantage from financial leverage.
 Reliance Steel Aluminum has a current ratio of 3.19, indicating that it is in good position to pay out its debt commitments in time.
 Debt can assist Reliance Steel until it has trouble settling it off, either with new capital or with free cash flow.
 So, Reliance Steel's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Reliance Steel Aluminum sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Reliance to invest in growth at high rates of return.
 When we think about Reliance Steel's use of debt, we should always consider it together with cash and equity.

 Similar Executives